EachOneChew/FEH-Simulator/README.md

 The MatchMaster tracks the turn counter and ends the match upon the turn limit being reached (if there is one), or a certain amount of unit loss has occurred depending on mode (GHBs end with 1 user unit loss, whereas Arena matches do not end until all units on a team are lost).

-Once the MatchMaster starts a phase (there are 2 phases a turn), it passes all relevant state information of the map and units to TurnPhaseHandler, which is now responsible for taking in player input and executing the appropriate actions.
+Once the MatchMaster starts a phase (there are 2 phases a turn), it passes all relevant state information of the map and units to PhaseHandler, which is now responsible for taking in player input and executing the appropriate actions.

-### TurnPhaseHandler
+### PhaseHandler

-Technically speaking, TurnPhaseHandler handles "half" a FEH turn each time - it counts a player phase as one turn, and an enemy phase as another turn.
-A new TurnPhaseHandler is created for each phase and is useless once a phase terminates.
+Technically speaking, PhaseHandler handles "half" a FEH turn each time - it counts a player phase as one turn, and an enemy phase as another turn.
+A new PhaseHandler is created for each phase and is useless once a phase terminates.

-The TurnPhaseHandler is responsible for applying start-of-turn effects, expiring buffs, and other turn-related operations.
+The PhaseHandler is responsible for applying start-of-turn effects, expiring buffs, and other turn-related operations.
 It then calls a method that loops and repeatedly calls a takeAction() method in the Player class to allow player input until a player is out of actions, at which point it ends the turn and returns.

-Every time a player input is taken in, the Player class processes the input into a command, and passes it to TurnPhaseHandler, which calls the appropriate InteractionHandler to process and carry it out.
+Every time a player input is taken in, the Player class processes the input into a command, and passes it to PhaseHandler, which calls the appropriate InteractionHandler to process and carry it out.
 The InteractionHandler is responsible for matters such as expiring debuffs that only last through a unit's next action.

 ### InteractionHandler